dribnet/purvs/README.md

 I want my font to have a unified design so many of the letters have similar parameters such as 'E' & 'F', 'U' & 'V' & 'W', '2' & '5' & '6' and many more.

+Added interpolation but the animation isn't going how I planned due to the arc values.

-The twelve parameters per letter:
+The eleven parameters per letter:
   * `size` : radius of the top arc
   * `size2` : radius of the middle arc
   * `size3` : radius of the bottom arc